-This pictorial map of Kansas was created in 1930 by Herschel C. Logan, an illustrator and printmaker from Salina, Kansas.
-The map highlights historical facts and important events from throughout Kansas’ history.
+This map is titled “Pictorial Map of Kansas, a one page history dedicated to the Old Timers”.
+The map was originally created in 1930 by Herschel C. Logan, an illustrator from Salina.
+His detailed illustrations beautifully depict historical facts and locations from Kansas history.

-This pictorial map of Kansas will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
-When you’re done exploring, click here to get your copy.
+This map of Kansas will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
+When you’re done exploring, click here to get your copy of the restored map.